stfc/docker-and-gh-actions-for-ml/docs/1-creating-rest-api.md

 **As a shortcut, you can also Cmd+Click / Ctrl+Click on the local port in the terminal output** {: style="font-size: small; margin-top: -25px; width: 100%; text-align: center;"}

+!!! tip "Check out the auto-generated docs"
+    Now that we've got our server up and running, we can check out the automatic documentation that FastAPI has generated.

+    First, head over to the URL for the forwarded port to see the base health endpoint.
+Next, add `/docs` to the URL.
+This will take you to the SwaggerUI page, which is a visual demonstrate of the generated OpenAPI specification.
+This OpenAPI spec can be used to generate clients for the API in any language you desire.

+    Second, replace `/docs` with `/redoc`.
+This will show you the generated documentation site for the API (using the Redoc library).

+    Both of these are fairly empty at the moment - we do only have one endpoint at the moment after all.
+Once you've built up a bigger API and you've got all sorts of interesting data types and parameters, these auto-generated docs will be invaluable.

 ## Now let's implement our text generation endpoint